BonoboPLC/lojjo_wiki/administration/agents.md

 Sales Agents can use any device, like a smartphone, tablet or PC to sell tickets, pay winnings and much more.

+Follow the 2 easy steps shown below to create an account for a Sales Agent

 > Step 1.
 Navigate to the Sales Agent shown on the navigation {.is-info}